UNdot33K/ScriptKiddie_AV/README.md

 # About

-My project started when I was in search of a simple FIM/RIM that meets my needs.
+My project started when i was in search of a simple FIM/RIM that meets my needs.
-Unfortunately, most of the programs I found either lacked the features I needed or were too complex and geared towards business purposes.
-That's why I decided to create my own.
+Unfortunately, most of the programs i found either lacked the features i needed or were too complex and geared towards business purposes.
+That's why i decided to create my own.
 Now, i want to share it on GitHub so that others can benefit from its functions.

 If anyone wants to take the project to the next level, they are welcome to